Quietek/SaveSync/README.md

 ## Disclaimers
 This is beta software being developed by one person in their free time, bugs are expected.
 If you encounter a bug and are looking for help, please consider submitting a bug report or opening an issue on github.
 Many of these features have been minimally tested, so you may encounter issues where I haven't.
 Games that generate PC-specific save files are unsupported.
 Using this software in conjunction with games that are enabled for Steam Cloud may cause unexpected behavior.

-## Appimage Release
+## Installation
-A newly compiled appimage has been released, it is no longer recommended to directly use the python code in this repository.
-Instead simply download the appimage from the releases page, then run:
+A newly compiled appimage has been released, it is no longer recommended to directly invoke the python scripts in this repository.
+Instead simply download the AppImage from the releases page, then run:

 	$ mkdir SaveSync
         $ mv savesync.AppImage SaveSync/